cssnr/link-extractor-site/README.md

 Run: `jekyll serve -s src -o -l`

-This will build the site from the `src` directory, open it in your browser, watch for file changes, automatically rebuild the site and refresh the site in your browser; enjoy...
+This will build the site from the `src` directory, open it in your browser, watch for file changes, automatically rebuild the site and refresh the site in your browser, happy coding...

 For more information see `jekyll help` and `jekyll serve --help` or visit: https://jekyllrb.com/docs/